dankraus/padawan360/README.md

   If Amazon is your thing Sainsmart has a USB Host Shield that has been found to be compatible with Padawan360 (Prime elligble!)
 SainSmart USB Shield](http://www.amazon.com/SainSmart-Compatible-HOST-Shield-Arduino/dp/B006J4G000/ref=sr_1_1?ie=UTF8&qid=1420994477&sr=8-1&keywords=usb+host+shield+2.0+for+arduino). *NOTE* I've seen that some SainSmart isn't sending them with the 2x3 headers that connects the shield to the Arduino board together.
 This connection is absolutely necessary for the Arduino to talk to the shield over serial (ISCP pins).
 It will NOT work without this connection.
 Real dumb.
 The shield is basically useless without the connection.
 I spent a while a DroidCon trying to help someone it before realizing that was missing and it's absolutely necessary.
 You can grab 2x3 headers from Sparkfun for 50 cents.
 The missing headers seem to be a common issue as the Aamazon reviews are rife with that complaint.

+Your USB Shield may need voltage pins jumped.
+See Steve Baudain's YouTube video here walking through it: https://www.youtube.com/watch?v=y9HEeBO3cV0

 - ### Xbox 360 Wireless USB Receiver

   You may be able to source this from Best Buy, GameStop, or something local.
 It's available on [New Egg](https://www.newegg.com/p/pl?d=microsoft+xbox+360+usb+receiver).

   I bought a generic one from Microcenter that works fine.
 Some users have gotten cheap ones from Ebay or other non-official/off-brands that did not function.
 I highly recommend buying 1st party official Microsoft receiver.
 Your mileage may vary with off-brand components here.
 If you are having problems pairing, and you've gone through the troubleshooting steps and you are not using an official receiver, it's likely the culprit.

+Some people have had luck making some adjustments to get some 3rd Party receivers working.
+Your mileage may vary so try to obtain first party first.
+Read up on it here: https://astromech.net/droidwiki/Cheap_XBox_Receivers

 - ### Xbox 360 Wireless Controller